 Mouse-Proof Your House

 In order to keep the mice out of the house, you will have to mouse-proof your home.
 Mouse-proofing inside your house is a waste of time if they can still get in from the outside.
 Walk around the exterior of your home looking for holes, cracks, and other possible entry points.
 Use a combination of steel wool and sealant to keep the mice from getting back in through any holes you find.
 Don’t forget to look under roof eaves as well.
 Also, make sure any ventilation covers have holes too small for mice to get through—½ inch or less.
 Make sure all exterior doors have a tight fit with no empty space underneath.
 While you’re outside, make sure the garbage bin has a secured lid and that no garbage is laying around for the mice to eat.
 You may want to try Eco Defense Mouse Repellent (sold at Amazon) to help protect your stuff.

 Set Snap Traps

-Snap Traps are economical and reuseable.
+Snap Traps are economical and reusable.
 It also almost always instantly kills the victim.
-A couple times I had to finish a mouse off—not fun but not hard.
+A couple of times I had to finish a mouse off—not fun but not hard.
 Set the traps in places where mice congregate and use some butter or peanut butter as mouse bait.
 Check the traps on a daily basis, or more frequently if you have a lot of mice.
 Whenever we heard a trap snap, we would go reset the trap.
 We would catch 5 or 6 mice before we even went to bed.
 Use as many traps as you think is necessary.
 If you are emptying them frequently, set out more.
 We’d recommend these traps by made2catch sold on Amazon, as they’re easy to empty without having to touch the corpsified mouse.